Plyply99/PlyplyOS/README.md

 # PlyplyOS

-Silverblue with Niri, Dank Media Shell and supporting apps.
+Silverblue with Niri, Dank Material Shell and supporting apps.

 To install: